Catch! Teenieping: Season 2: Twinkle (2021–22)

+Season 3: Secret (2022–23)

-Composed of 26 episodes and aired in 2022 and 2023, it revolves around the Key Teeniepings, key-themed Teeniepings which used to reside in the mysterious Mystic Town before it was invested by Jennie, who released all the fairies on Earth for Romi to catch.
-And while the messy and cute Royal Key Teeniepings all help Romi in her mission, they also encounter a mysterious Teenieping, locked in a chest...
+Composed of 26 episodes and aired in 2022 and 2023, it revolves around the Key Teeniepings, key-themed Teeniepings that used to reside in the mysterious Mystic Town before it was invaded by Jennie, who released all the fairies on Earth for Romi to catch.
+And while the messy and cute Royal Key Teeniepings all help Romi in her mission, they also encounter a mysterious Teenieping, locked in a box...